weixian-zhang/FoodTruckJunkie/README.md

 ## AppSec - Security In SDLC

-The following describes the AppSec practices I plan to execute in different SDLC phases.
-From my AppSec exploration and studies, I have came up with a simple table that describes my AppSec practices for each SDLC phase.
+From my AppSec exploration and studies, I have came up with the following sections that describe the AppSec practices I plan to execute for each SDLC phase.
 These sections are constantly updated as my studies progess.

 | SDLC | AppSec Practices |
 |----------|----------|